oficiallyAkshayEdu/crickit/readme.md

 ### Roadmap

+1. Refactor based on actual cricket data stats (Strike rate, economy rate etc)
+    1. Currently its modelled on the probability of wide ball, no ball, wicket Ball etc, which are not standard cricket stats
 ###### Future Releases
 1. Simulate game based on current player of the team
 2. Simulate an entire T20 tournament